-Since I had my fair share of fun during last year’s ‘Tour de France‘, we have no cycling adventures scheduled for this year.
+Since I had my fair share of fun during last year’s ‘Tour de France‘, we had no cycling adventures scheduled for this year.

 Instead, it was Paula’s turn to book a trip, which basically means she picks a location where we get close to ‘100% sun guarantee’.

-This usually means Egypt, but since we have been there so often already, she settled for a little less certanty by booking an apartment in Playa del Inglés.
+This usually means Egypt, but since we have been there so often already, she settled for a little less certainty by booking an apartment in Playa del Inglés.

 On Gran Canaria…